cloudmine/CloudMineSDK-CSharp/docs/3_Objects/4_Delete.md

 `CMAppObjectService` offers a few ways to remove objects by ID. `DeleteObject`, `DeleteObjects` and `DeleteAllObjects` are the methods used to remove objects from CloudMine.

-### Deleting an object
+## Deleting an object

-Calling the `DeleteObject` method takes the ID of the object to be deleted as the only parameter.
+Calling the `DeleteObject` method takes the ID of the object to be deleted.

 ```csharp
 Task<CMObjectResponse> delResponse =
 	cmAppObjectService.DeleteObject ("fe232f...");
 ```

-### Deleting multiple objects
+## Deleting multiple objects

 Deleting multiple objects is done in the same way except the `DeleteObjects` method is leveraged with a list of ID to be deleted.